Can VA Approved Funding Help Me Go Back to School?

 In order to help veterans leaving the armed forces to get the best chance at reintegrating back into society and pursuing a rewarding career outside of the military, the Federal Government provides funding for veterans returning to education.

-So, if you have recently left the military and are looking to start your training for another career path, we’ve put together a guide to the resources you can use to get yourself the education you deserve.
+So, if you have recently left the military and are looking to start your training for another career path at a trade school, we’ve put together a guide to the resources you can use to get yourself the education you deserve.

 Veterans Association, or VA, benefits are a range of financial programs aimed at providing, among other things, educational and training support for currently serving and ex-service members.